 - The U.S. Department of Justice has reported over the past several years that 90 percent of all lawsuits involving medical malpractice have involved a wrongful death or a permanent disability caused by negligence.

-- In 2008, the U.S. Department of Transportation reported that the highway wrongful death count was at 37,261 nationwide.
+- In 2008, the U.S. Department of Transportation reported that the car accident & highway wrongful death count was at 37,261 nationwide.

 - The CDC, reported that prescription drug deaths shot up 68 percent in a a five year period.
 Statistics show that prescription drug deaths were the second leading cause of unintentional deaths in the United States.

 A wrongful death affects the entire family.
 The loss is devastating.
 Holding someone, a company, or an entity responsible for their carelessness helps to make your financial future less difficult and serves to deter future acts of negligence.
-The wrongful death attorneys at Grey Law will work to determine the lost potential your family member had.
+The Los angeles wrongful death lawyers at Grey Law will work to determine the lost potential your family member had.
 Our attorneys will work to place a monetary value on your loved ones life in order to ensure fair compensation.
-We have more than 25 years of experience handling personal injury and wrongful death cases for people in Los Angeles, California, and throughout the United States.
+We have more than 25 years of experience handling personal injury casesfor people in Los Angeles, California, and throughout the United States.